mainhudo/Object-Oriented-Programming/README.md

   Car My Car : reset, addGallon(amount), getGasLeft

-8. MAnage Properties of an Object
+8. Manage Properties of an Object
 Property is a value of an object that a user of that object can set and retrieve.
 A Student object may have a name an an ID.
    Object property and be accessed with a getter method and charged with a setter methof